 What are the reasons to do a split stay?

 Even if money isn’t an issue but you’re a WDW veteran, I’d advise moving to another resort halfway through a longer (think 6 days or more) trip.
-I think this gives a trip fresh energy and is something to look forward to, especially if you save the hotel that’s most exciting to you for the end of the trip.
+I think this gives a trip fresh energy and is something to look forward to, especially if you save the hotel that’s most exciting for the end of the trip.

+What do you think of the split stay concept?
+Let us know your thoughts, as well as any questions you might have, in the comments below.
+Planning a trip to Walt Disney World?
+Check out our guide to help you through the process.
 If you enjoy what you’re reading on Wandering in Disney please subscribe to the blog and like our Facebook page.
 You can find both of those on the right side of this page.
 Thank you for reading, we really appreciate it!